Flotomate/product_docs/source/package-deployment/intro-package-deployment.rst

 by their respective Windows components, Hardware and Software at startup.

 The registry contains two basic elements: keys and values.
 A Registry Template created as part of Deployment has Keys and Values, when deployed can manipulate the behavior of Windows components, Hardware and Software of a computer.

+.. note:: Related Topic: :ref:`Registry Deployment Use Case <A Registry Deployment Use Case>`.

 Benefits of Remote Deployment
 =============================